Blackwater Lane

-Blackwater Lane is a 2024 American paychological thriller film directed by Jeff Celentano and written by Elizabeth Fowler, based on the 2017 novel The Breakdown by B.A.
+Blackwater Lane is a 2024 American supernatural horror film directed by Jeff Celentano and written by Elizabeth Fowler, based on the 2017 novel The Breakdown by B.A.
 Paris.
 The film stars Minka Kelly, Maggie Grace, and Dermot Mulroney.

 The film was released theatrically in the United States and on demand by Lionsgate Films on June 21, 2024.

 Plot

-The movie "Blackwater Lane" is based on B.A.
-Paris's novel "The Breakdown"; this psychological thriller centers on Cass, a teacher who is driving home on a country road on a rainy and foggy night; at a certain point, she sees a broken-down car on the side of the road and thinks she saw a woman inside it.
+Cass, a teacher, is driving home on a country road on a rainy and foggy night.
+At a certain point, she sees a broken-down car on the side of the road and thinks she saw a woman inside it.

 She does not stop, but the next day she finds out that the woman in the car was one she knew and who has been murdered.

 Cass is distraught and begins to experience strange visions and memory lapses and starts feeling unsafe in the large medieval mansion where she lives with her husband.